intel-iot-devkit/how-to-code-samples/watering-system/python/README.md

 5. Connect the Water Flow Sensor by plugging the red wire into the 5V pin, the black wire into the GND pin, and the yellow wire into digital pin 2 on the Grove\* Shield.

 6. Plug one end of a Grove\* cable into the Grove\* Moisture Sensor, and connect the other end to the A3 port on the Grove\* Shield.

+7. Plug one end of a Grove\* cable into the Grove\* RGB LCD, and connect the other end to any of the I2C ports on the Grove\* Shield.

 ### Connecting the DFRobot\* sensors